Siashan1005/Deep-Learning-Project/README.md

 Additionally, an optional bonus task involves plotting histograms of weight elements and gradients, performing a backward pass, and comparing gradient distributions when weights are set to zero.
 This will help understanding weight initialization effects and training dynamics.

-# SimpleNN for CIFAR-10 classification
+# SimpleNN for CIFAR-10 classification + update more robust version
 In this project, I implemented and trained a Simple Neural Network (SimpleNN) for CIFAR-10 classification using PyTorch.
 The model consists of two convolutional layers, two max-pooling layers, and three fully connected (FC) layers.
 My main tasks included verifying the model's implementation, preparing the dataset, setting up the training pipeline, and analyzing the training performance.

 First, I checked the model's implementation by passing dummy inputs and verifying the output shapes to ensure correctness.
 Then, I processed the CIFAR-10 dataset by applying preprocessing steps such as normalization and transformation to prepare the images for training.
 Instead of using the standard torchvision.datasets, I used a custom CIFAR-10 dataset class from tools.dataset.